santanupattanayak/santanupattanayak.github.io/_posts/2025-07-02-A-Mathematical-Analysis-of-Bias-Variance-tradeoff-of-an-ML-model.md

 ---
 layout: post
-title: "A Mathematical Analysis of Bias-Variance tradeoff of an ML model"
+title: "A Mathematical Analysis of Bias-Variance decomposition and new tradeoff patterns in Over-parameterized Neural Networks"
 date: 2025-07-02 00:00:00 -0000
 author: Santanu Pattanayak
 tags: Bias, Variance.